-Spilling blood, managing blood, banking blood, and even sucking blood defined 20th-century US empire, from Alcatraz Island to Guantánamo Bay.
+Spilling blood, managing blood, banking blood, and even sucking blood defined 20th-century America from Alcatraz Island to Guantánamo Bay.

 Combining science studies, popular culture, and anti-racist feminist and queer politics, Blood Cultures examines how blood saturated the twentieth-century US cultural imaginary, slipped into laws and policies, flowed across screens, and seeped into our most intimate encounters.